MicrosoftDocs/win32/desktop-src/uxguide/vis-fonts.md

 ### Attributes

--   Most UI text should be plain—without any attributes.
+-   Most UI text should be plain without any attributes.
 Attributes may be used as follows:
     -   **Bold.** Use in control labels to make the text easier to parse.
 Use sparingly to draw attention to text users must read.
 Using too much bold lessens its impact.
     -   **Italic.** Use to refer to text literally instead of quotation marks.
 Use sparingly to emphasize specific words.
 Use for [prompts](glossary.md#p) in [text boxes](ctrl-text-boxes.md) and [editable drop-down lists](https://msdn.microsoft.com/library/windows/desktop/dn742404).
     -   **Bold italic.** Don't use.
     -   **Underline.** Don't use except for links.
 Use italic instead for emphasis.
 -   Not all fonts support bold and italic, so they should never be crucial to understanding the text.